dart-lang/language/working/4213-generic-constructors/feature-specification.md

 where `k` is zero, which again implies that `C` is a non-generic class).

-In this case, the denoted redirectee constructor is invoked with the same actual type arguments.
+In this case, the denoted redirectee constructor is invoked with the same actual type arguments, that is `T1 ..
+Tk`.
 It is a compile-time error if the redirectee is a generic constructor.

 *This restriction might also be relaxed in the future, if needed.*